Woody Allen says 'thrill is gone', next movie may be his last

-LOS ANGELES (AFP) - In a rare interview on Tuesday (June 28), American filmmaker Woody Allen did not rule out that his next movie, to be shot in Paris, will be his last, saying that "a lot of the thrill is gone".
+LOS ANGELES • In a rare interview on Tuesday, American film-maker Woody Allen suggested that his next movie, to be shot in Paris, might be his last, saying that "a lot of the thrill is gone".

 The 86-year-old director and comedian, who fell from grace in the United States after his adopted daughter accused him of sexually abusing her as a child, spoke for about half an hour with actor Alec Baldwin on the latter's Instagram show.

-"I'm probably making this one more movie, but a lot of the thrill is gone," the director of Annie Hall (1977) and Manhattan (1979) told Baldwin.
+"I'm probably making this one more movie, but a lot of the thrill is gone," Allen, director of Annie Hall (1977) and Manhattan (1979), told Baldwin.

 "I don't get the same fun (as) doing a movie and putting it in a theatre," he said.
 "It was a nice feeling to know that 500 people were seeing it at once."